 *Fellows are responsible for seeking their own housing.

-- Fellows are enrolled in the Accident and Sickness Program for Exchanges (ASPE).
+- Coverage of enrollment in the Accident and Sickness Program for Exchanges (ASPE).

 For more information about the program and application details, visit: www.irex.org/csp